nwtnni/nwtnni.github.io/content/blog/2019-01-01-types-in-paxos.md

 The core protocol is based entirely on ["Paxos Made Moderately Complex"][10].
-Each server is divided into several message-passing actor threads: we have `thread::acceptor`, `thread::commander`, `thread::leader`, `thread::replica`, and `thread::scout` as in the original paper.
+Each server is divided into several message-passing actor threads: we have thread::acceptor, thread::commander, thread::leader, thread::replica, and thread::scout as in the original paper.

 - Log: persistent storage for failure recovery

-Stable storage is implemented in the `storage` module.
-We currently implement stable storage by serializing and deserializing Rust data to file with `serde` and `bincode`.
+Stable storage is implemented in the storage module.
+We currently implement stable storage by serializing and deserializing Rust data to file with serde and bincode.

 - State Machine: the user-defined state machine to replicate

-The entire Paxos implementation is generic over the `State` trait defined in the `state` module.
+The entire Paxos implementation is generic over the State trait defined in the state module.

 - Transport: communication over the network

-There are two kinds of channels: internal channels between actor threads, implemented in the `internal` module, and external channels between servers implemented in the `external` module.
-The former are backed by `futures::sync::mpsc` channels, and the latter by `tokio::net::TcpStream`.
+There are two kinds of channels: internal channels between actor threads, implemented in the internal module, and external channels between servers implemented in the external module.
+The former are backed by futures::sync::mpsc channels, and the latter by tokio::net::TcpStream.

 ## Types